 If your employer has provided you with a written contract or any other type of statement that guarantees your job security, then our attorney will fight for you and work to build a solid case.
 When your termination results in a breach of contract, the odds of receiving compensation increase substantially.

 We strive to reach the most agreeable resolution possible for your specific case to ensure that you’ll receive the representation you deserve for your case.

 Our Lawyer is Here to Represent Your Legal Rights

-Depending on the circumstances surrounding your termination, our attorney may be able to prove that your employer has violated certain public policies such as legal or federal standards.
+Depending on the circumstances surrounding your termination, our attorney may be able to prove that your employer has violated certain state or federal standards.
 We work by your side to achieve a fair result that works for you and never charge any fees unless we recover the compensation you deserve.
 Se Habla Español.

-Whether you are in need of an employment discrimination lawyer or a wrongful termination attorney, we offer sound legal guidance for the representation you deserve.
+Whether you are in need of a wrongful termination attorney or any type of employment discrimination lawyer, we offer sound legal guidance for the representation you deserve.
 Contact our employment law attorney today at (844) 722-7567 to schedule a free consultation.
 We provide legal service to clients in Florida and Georgia.

 Get a Free Case Evaluation.
 Call us at (844) 722-7567.

 Serving Florida & Georgia.
 You can also complete the form below, and we will reach out to you.